-WE’VE GOT YOU COVERED ON THE SEC RULE 17 AD-17
+WE’VE GOT YOU COVERED ON ESCHEATMENT AND THE SEC RULE 17 AD-17

-Keane plays a pre-eminent role in this field, acting on behalf of scores of high-profile Fortune 500 companies, as well as a number of large transfer agents.
-Keane provides mandatory due diligence of lost and unresponsive shareholders’ accounts under SEC Rule 17 Ad-17.
+SOVOS is a recognized leader and a highly respected name in the financial industry.
+SOVOS plays a pre-eminent role in this field, acting on behalf of scores of high-profile Fortune 500 companies, as well as a number of large transfer agents.

 Again, SEC rule 17 Ad-17 search process is cost free to the shareholder.
 Processing fees charged by Continental are not borne by the shareholder.